Distributional Limit Theory for Optimal Transport: Limit theorems for general dimensions

 see \cite{TamelingSommerfeldMunk2019} for details.

 A central limit theorem for the OT plans in discrete spaces is derived in \cite{Klatt.et.al.2022.AoOR}, where the corresponding limit distribution is usually non-Gaussian and is determined from the way the empirical plan is chosen.
 The specifics of the statement are highly technical and extend beyond the scope of this discussion.
-For a comprehensive treatment and the formal statement, we direct the reader to \cite[Theorem~6.1]{Klatt.et.al.2022.AoOR}.
+For a comprehensive treatment and the formal statement, we direct the reader to \cite[Theorem~6.1]{Klatt.et.al.2022.AoOR}. { Recent work (see \cite{liu.2025entropicregularizationdebiasedgaussian}) has established estimators for the discrete OT plan that converge to a Gaussian limiting distribution.
+This result is achieved using OT plans derived from regularization with non-entropic penalizations and letting the regularization parameter tend to zero.}